Using "clickers" in the classroom

 What system is available at Penn?

-- We have standardized on the ResponseCard RF system from TurningPoint because it is a good, reliable product.
+- We have standardized on the ResponseCard NXT system from TurningPoint because it is a good, reliable product.

 - Although several clicker systems on the market provide very similar functionality, by standardizing on just one, we have built experience and expertise in supporting it.

-- The Bookstore will sell (and rent) the TurningPoint ResponseCard RF clickers in the textbook area, or the students can buy the clickers online
+- The Bookstore will sell (and rent) the TurningPoint ResponseCard NXT clickers in the textbook area, or the students can buy the clickers online

 - You should let the Textbook Department at the Bookstore know that you'll be requiring Clickers for your class, so they can put them on the shelf with your textbook.
 You can contact them at firstname.lastname@example.org or 898-4500.